ericgong2005/CS2620_Wire_Protocols/Documentation/Documentation.md

 Charlie Chen and Eric Gong

 ## Contents
+- **Usage**
 - **Folder and File Layout**
 - **High-level Server Organization**
 - **DataObjects and Custom Serialization**
+- **Testing**

+## Usage
+All commands should be executed in the Code directory.

+### Normal Operation
+Start up the server by running "python ServerDaemon.py HOSTNAME CLIENTPORT DATABASEPORT"

+Startup the client by running "python Client.py HOSTNAME CLIENTPORT"

+### Testing and Debugging
+Run the Unit tests using "pytest"

+Startup the terminal client (for debugging) by running "python TerminalClient.py HOSTNAME CLIENTPORT"

+### Analytics for Custom and JSON Wire Protocols
+Collect data using "python Analytics.py Generate HOSTNAME PORTNAME"

+Analyze data using "python Analytics.py Analysis"

+Print the size of the base English and Chinese messages using "python Analytics.py Size"

 ## Folder and File Layout
 Directoy names are bolded, file names are italicized.
 Some less relevant directories and files are ommitted; the ommission is noted in the bullet of the parent directory.